 As with roof and building inspections, drones are increasingly being used in other industries for inspections that are costly or hazardous for humans to perform, such as the following difficult-to-assess structures:

 - Solar panels

-In the United States, the Federal Aviation Administration finally established a set of guidelines and regulations in August 2016 to allow the use of Drones for commercial purposes without the need for the operator to hold a pilot's license.
+In the United States, the Federal Aviation Administration (FAA) has established a set of guidelines and regulations to allow the use of drones for commercial purposes without the need for the operator to hold a pilot's license.